ftisiot/ftisiot-website/content/mysqljson/types.md

 ---
-title: 'How to get the JSON field types in PostgreSQL®?'
+title: 'How to get the JSON field types in MySQL'
-date: "2023-01-06T16:59:12+01:00"
+date: "2023-07-21T14:59:42+02:00"
-url: "/postgresqljson/how-to-get-json-field-types-postgresql"
+url: "/mysqljson/how-to-get-json-field-types-mysql"
-description: ""
-tldr: ""
+description: "How to get the JSON field types in MySQL"
+tldr: "How to get the JSON field types in MySQL"
-image: "/images/2023/pg-json-full.png"
+image: "/images/2023/mysql-json.png"
 credit: "ftisiot"
-thumbnail: "/images/2023/pg-json.png"
+thumbnail: "/images/2023/mysql-json-little.png"
 categories:
-- postgresql
+- mysql
 - json
-- jsonb
+- extract
 - types
 ---

-PostgreSQL® offers two types of data types to handle JSON data, `JSON` and `JSONB`, you can use the function `json_typeof` (`jsonb_typeof` for `JSONB`) to extract the fields type.
+To get the type of a JSON item in MySQL you need to use the `JSON_TYPE` function.

 <!--more-->

-> **NOTE**: To review the differences between `JSON` and `JSONB` check out the [related article](/postgresqljson/what-are-the-differences-json-jsonb-postgresql).

-> **NOTE**: more info is available in the [PostgreSQL JSON functions documentation page](https://www.postgresql.org/docs/current/functions-json.html)
+> **NOTE**: more info is available in the [MySQL JSON functions documentation page](https://dev.mysql.com/doc/refman/8.0/en/json.html)

-<p style="border:2px dotted #77dd77;"> 👉 If you want to try it out on a FREE PostgreSQL database, check <a href="https://go.aiven.io/francesco-signup">Aiven's free plans</a></p>
+<p style="border:2px dotted #77dd77;"> 👉 If you want to try it out on a FREE MySQL database, check <a href="https://go.aiven.io/francesco-signup">Aiven's free plans</a></p>

 ## The dataset